shea08/shea08.github.io/blog.md

 * * *

-<b> Pixel 3 Switch Pros </b>
+<b> Pixel 3 or 4 Switch Pros </b>
 -Pixelbook instant tethering for mobile hotspots -Maintain my paid Android applications
--Superior camera
+-Superior camera (A+)
--Google call screening (won't get used all that often)
+-Google call screening (won't get used all that often now, but maybe in the future)

 <b> Pixel 3 Switch Cons </b>
--Glitchy Google software
--The notch
+-Glitchy Google software (Its a love-hate relationship with my pixelbook.
+I imagine the Pixel phone will be the same too) -The notch (it will get smaller or be gone in the 4)

 * * *

 <b> Galaxy S10 Switch Pros </b>
--Should have very high specs
+-Great tech specs
+-Best in-class AMOLED display (A+)
--Its what I know and has been my daily driver for many years -Front faced charging for the new Galaxy Buds seems pretty convenient -Top notch AMOLED screen
+-Its what I know and has been my daily driver for many years -Front faced charging for the new Galaxy Buds seems pretty convenient (not a deal-breaker)

 . . .